EttusResearch/uhd/host/docs/sync.rst

 or to an absolute time such as GPS time or UTC time.
 For the purposes of synchronizing devices, it doesn't matter what time you initialize to when using set_time_next_pps(...).

-Some GPSDOs synchronize their PPS with the rising edge of the 10MHz clock, and some synchronize with the falling edge of the clock.
-You should find out which edge your GPSDO uses, and then pass that in as an argument to set_time_next_pps(...).

-Here are two examples of how to set the PPS time to synchronize USRPs to a clock source.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Method 1 - poll the USRP time registers